 Electron-based fragmentation of intact protein ions holds great potential for mAb sequencing.
-Several recent studies showed that these methods consistently yielded nearly uninterrupted c-ion ladders spanning the CDR3, which is paramount to antigen binding.\cite{den Boer2020Selectivity over coverage in de novo sequencing of IgGs.|||Greisch2021Generating Informative Sequence Tags from Antigen-Binding Regions of Heavily Glycosylated IgA1 Antibodies by Native Top-Down Electron Capture Dissociation|||Bondt2021Human plasma IgG1 repertoires are simple, unique, and dynamic|||Shaw2018Sequencing Grade Tandem Mass Spectrometry for Top-Down Proteomics Using Hybrid Electron Capture Dissociation Methods in a Benchtop Orbitrap Mass Spectrometer|||Shaw2020Direct Determination of Antibody Chain Pairing by Top-down and Middle-down Mass Spectrometry Using Electron Capture Dissociation and Ultraviolet Photodissociation} These studies also demonstrated for various antibody isotypes (IgG1-4 and IgA1) that electron-based fragmentation methods consistently provide fragments containing the entire variable region of both the light and heavy chain.
+Several recent studies showed that these methods consistently yielded nearly uninterrupted \emph{c}-ion ladders spanning the CDR3, which is paramount to antigen binding.\cite{den Boer2020Selectivity over coverage in de novo sequencing of IgGs.|||Greisch2021Generating Informative Sequence Tags from Antigen-Binding Regions of Heavily Glycosylated IgA1 Antibodies by Native Top-Down Electron Capture Dissociation|||Bondt2021Human plasma IgG1 repertoires are simple, unique, and dynamic|||Shaw2018Sequencing Grade Tandem Mass Spectrometry for Top-Down Proteomics Using Hybrid Electron Capture Dissociation Methods in a Benchtop Orbitrap Mass Spectrometer|||Shaw2020Direct Determination of Antibody Chain Pairing by Top-down and Middle-down Mass Spectrometry Using Electron Capture Dissociation and Ultraviolet Photodissociation} These studies also demonstrated for various antibody isotypes (IgG1-4 and IgA1) that electron-based fragmentation methods consistently provide fragments containing the entire variable region of both the light and heavy chain.
 Notably, very similar fragments were formed for the intact mAb, the F(ab’)2 (produced with IdeS enzyme), and Fab molecules (produced with IgdE or Operator enzymes), showing that reducing antibody complexity through the removal of the Fc portion is not detrimental for protein-centric analysis of mAbs.

 While significant advances have been made in protein-centric sequencing of purified recombinant antibodies, studying endogenous antibodies remains much more challenging.
 The separation of intact proteins by liquid chromatography is typically less efficient than the separation strategies available for peptides.\cite{Shen2017High-resolution ultrahigh-pressure long column reversed-phase liquid chromatography for top-down proteomics.} This problem is exacerbated for antibody mixtures since different antibody clones are very similar and only vary in a small fraction of the overall sequence.
 Such minute differences are easily resolved on the peptide yet are significantly more difficult to distinguish on the level of intact antibodies with more than 1000 amino acid residues.
 Notwithstanding the challenges of intact protein MS, the prospects and potential benefits that protein-centric approaches bring to the \emph{de novo} analytical toolbox are hard to neglect.
-While it is still nearly impossible to fully \emph{de novo} sequence intact mAbs, protein-centric sequencing can be combined with peptide-centric methods in a hybrid MS approach, providing complementary information substantially advancing towards the goal of complete antibody sequencing by MS, as further described in the section “Combining peptide- and protein-centric MS approaches for antibody sequencing” (\textbf{\autoref{fig:fig1.2}}b).
+While it is still nearly impossible to fully \emph{de novo} sequence intact mAbs, protein-centric sequencing can be combined with peptide-centric methods in a hybrid MS approach, providing complementary information substantially advancing towards the goal of complete antibody sequencing by MS, as further described in the section “Combining peptide- and protein-centric MS approaches for antibody sequencing” (\textbf{\autoref{fig:fig1.2}b}).

 \begin{figure*}[!htb]